infinitysky/aws-opsworks-haproxyfailover/haproxyfailover/README.md

-# opsworks-haproxy cookbook
+# opsworks-haproxyfailover cookbook

-Cookbook to install and configure HAProxy load balancer on AWS OpsWorks.
-Enhanced with failover capability according to the excellent article:
+Cookbook to install and configure HAProxy failover on AWS OpsWorks, based on the excellent article:

 http://hipsterdevblog.com/blog/2015/01/23/automated-haproxy-failover-on-opsworks/